-This chapter presented the development of the Information Age and the emergence of the Web as an empowering force for global change.
-From this chapter, we may conclude that: The Web empowers individuals on a global scale, but that the evolution of the Web requires the development of more intelligent features.
+In this chapter, we presented the development of the Information Age and the emergence of the Web as an empowering force for global change.
+From this chapter, we may conclude that the Web empowers individuals on a global scale, but that the evolution of the Web requires the development of more intelligent features.
 The Semantic Web could play a vital role in transforming the Information Age into the Information Revolution as intelligent automatic applications speed up transactions.
 But, important limitations present challenges to developing Semantic Web architecture.
-These limitations touch some of the most difficult problems in mathematics and logic, such as machine intelligence, paradox, recursion, undecidability, and computational complexity.
+These limitations touch some of the most difficult problems in mathematics and logic such as machine intelligence, paradox, recursion, undecidability, and computational complexity.

-In the next chapters, we will continue to consider the contributions of Kurt Gödel (what is decidable?), Alan Turing (what is machine intelligence?), and Tim Berners-Lee (what is solvable on the Web?) and attempt to weave them into a coherent portrait of AI on the Web.
+In Part I of this book, we will continue to consider the contributions of Kurt Gödel (what is decidable?), Alan Turing (what is machine intelligence?) and Tim Berners-Lee (how can logic solutions be produced on the Web?) and attempt to weave them into a coherent portrait of AI on the Web.
 The result will provide insight into the progress of the World Wide Web to empower the Information Revolution by introducing "thinking" on the Web.